 They can be paper thin up to approximately ¼-inch thick to allow them to soften and become pliable.

-For this quick pickled red onion recipe, you can use a heavy knife or a mandoline (my recommendation).
+For this quick pickled red onion recipe, you can use a heavy knife or a mandoline (recommended).

 If you don’t have a mandoline, this recipe is a perfect use for one.